Blog

 What hidden costs should I budget for?

-Beyond rent and food, budget for: visa application fee (EUR 75), health insurance enrollment fee, winter clothing (EUR 150-300 if coming from a warm country), initial apartment deposit (2-3 months' rent), GEZ broadcasting fee (EUR 18.36/month), and university enrollment fee.
+Beyond rent and food, budget for: visa application fee (EUR 75), health insurance enrolment fee, winter clothing (EUR 150-300 if coming from a warm country), initial apartment deposit (2-3 months' rent), Rundfunkbeitrag (broadcasting fee, EUR 18.36/month per household), and university enrolment fee.
 First-month costs are typically EUR 2,000-3,000 higher than subsequent months.

 Explore our tools and resources to find the perfect university and program for your academic goals.